20 Moffat Drive

 Should I notify the Tax Collector’s Office when I relocate?

 Yes.
-When you relocate, please notify the Tax Collector’s Office of your new address to insure your tax bills are sent to the correct address.
+When you relocate, please notify the Tax Collector’s Office, in writing, of your new address to insure your tax bills are sent to the correct address.

 What is the best method to remit my taxes?

-The best method to remit your tax payment is by check.
-You may mail your bill and your check or come in the office in person.
-Processing checks through our validating machine is quicker and more efficient then paying in cash.
+The best method to remit your tax payment is to mail your check or money order payment to the address found on the tax invoice.
 Your canceled check will then act as your receipt.

 Where can I appeal my taxes?